 - Aluminum pressure cookers are not very durable, but stainless steel models are very durable.

 Stainless steel stove top pressure cookers are among the best rated pressure cookers in the market today.
-With its practicality and versatility, you can have an almost unlimited array of dishes that can be cooked with these pressure cookers.
+With their practicality and versatility, you can have an almost unlimited array of dishes that can be cooked with these pressure cookers.
 Although lacking the self-scheduling feature, a diligent cook can still set the time manually, so this lacking feature isn’t such a big deal.

 #2 Electric Pressure Cooker